Choose Outside Summer Challenge

 Build a fort in the woods

-Climb a mountain or a big hill
+Climb a mountain or big hill

-Stargaze on a clear night
+Star gaze on a clear night

-Walk barefoot outside for 1 hour
+Walk barefoot outside

 Photograph insects or wildflowers